 Top view: Glue, Sample, PCB are there.
 Indicate the top of the sample holder drop a bit of glue and put the sample on top.

-Connect the upstream contact that is facing the incident X-ray beam with the shield of the coaxial cable.
-[1] Then, connect the downstream contact with the core of the coaxial cable.
-[2]
+Pay attention to avoid short-circuiting by using polyimide tape [1].
+Fixate the contact wires also with tape [2] Connect the upstream contact that is facing the incident X-ray beam with the shield of the coaxial cable.
+Then, connect the downstream contact with the core of the coaxial cable.
+[3]

+Added Shot: Put polyimide tape on the solar Cell/contact

+Added Shot: Fixate Wires with polyimide tape on the PCB

-Talent drops second silver paint drop onto front contact point.
+Talent drops silver paint drops onto contact points first front contact then back contact.

 Talent drops last silver paint drop onto back contact point.